Updated November 16, 2023

 - Organized Segment: Organised Money Market is subject to tight control by the Reserve Bank of India.
 They function under fairly rigid and complex rules.
 Some participants in organized money markets are Banks, NBCs, Co-operative Societies, etc.

 - Unorganized Segment: Unorganised Segment is primarily used by borrowers who need help getting credit from the organized money market.
 The unorganized Money Market has comparatively flexible terms, informal procedures, higher interest rates for borrowers, etc. Some unorganized money market participants are Money Lenders, Nidhi Company, Chit Fund Company, etc.

 Below are the top 10 differences between Money Market vs Capital Market

-Both Money Market vs Capital Market are popular choices in the market; let us discuss some of the major Differences Between Money Market and Capital Market:
+Both the Money Market vs Capital Market are popular choices in the market; let us discuss some of the major Differences Between the Money Market and Capital Market:

-- Short-term securities are traded in Money Market.
-Unlike Capital Market, where long-term securities are created and traded.
+- Short-term securities are traded in the Money Market, whereas the Capital Market is where long-term securities are created and traded.

 - Money Markets are highly liquid compared to Capital Markets.

-- Money Market helps in meeting short-term credit requirements of the companies such as working capital etc. However, the Capital Market helps in meeting long-term credit requirements of the companies, like providing fixed capital to purchase land, building or machinery etc.
+- The money market helps meet the companies’ short-term credit requirements, such as working capital.
+However, the Capital Market helps meet the companies’ long-term credit requirements, like providing fixed capital to purchase land, building machinery, etc.

-- A timeframe of redemption of Money Market securities is less than one year, while Capital Market securities get due after one year or even remains irredeemable in some cases.
+- The redemption timeframe of Money Market securities is less than one year, while Capital Market securities get due after one year or even remain irredeemable in some cases.

 Head To Head Comparison Between Money Market vs Capital Market